VoliJS/Type-R/models/src/README.md

 ### `attribute` : type(Type)

 In Type-R, every aspect of a model behavior can be customized on the attribute level through the attaching metadata to the attribute definitions.
-Since the attribute definition is a regular JavaScript, an attribute definition with metadata can be shared and reused across the defferent models and projects.
+Since the attribute definition is a regular JavaScript, an attribute definition with metadata can be shared and reused across the different models and projects.
 Such an object is called *attribute metatype*.

 Metadata is attached through a chain of calls after the `type( Ctor )` call.
 Attribute's default value is the most common example of such a metadata.